orval-labs/orval/docs/src/pages/guides/svelte-query.md

 };
 ```

-## How use other query
+## How to Use Other Query

-With the following example Orval will generate a useQuery and useInfiniteQuery with a nextId queryparam.
-You can also override the config for each one with the options props.
+Given the following configuration, Orval will generate useQuery and useInfiniteQuery hooks with a `nextId` query parameter.
+It is also possible to override the config for every hook with the `options` field.

 ```js
 module.exports = {